-Note, as in the branching example, we do not have enough space in the instruction to specify a full target address.
-Branching solves this problem by specifying an offset in words.
+Note, we do not have enough space in the instruction to specify a full target address.

-Jump instructions solve this problem by specifying a portion of an absolute address, not an offset.

-• We take the 26-bit target address field of the instruction, left-shift by two (because we are word-aligned), and concatenate the result with the upper 4 bits of PC+4.
+- Branching solves this problem by specifying an offset in words. - •Jump instructions solve this problem by specifying a portion of an absolute address - Take the 26-bit target address field of the instruction, left-shift by two (instructions are word-aligned), - concatenate the result with the upper 4 bits of PC+4.